-At each clinical evaluation session, the Chief Evaluator conducts a calibration exercise with the evaluators.
-If the members of the evaluation team of two do not agree on the candidate's result, then the Chief Evaluator will conduct a third assessment.
+At each clinical evaluation session, the Clinical Calibrator conducts a calibration exercise with the evaluators.
+If the members of the evaluation team of two do not agree on the candidate's result, then the Clinical Calibrator will conduct a third assessment.
 At the conclusion of the session, a debriefing occurs and improvements are made to the system where required.
-Any new forms or components of the evaluation are posted on the CDHO website prior to the next clinical evaluation session. ii.
+Any new forms or components of the evaluation are posted on the CDHO website prior to the next clinical evaluation session.

+iii.
 Explain how work experience is used in the assessment of competency.

 Work experience is not taken into consideration in the clinical competency evaluation.
-The clinical evaluators do not know if the candidate is a new graduate or an experienced clinician. k) If your organization conducts prior learning assessment: .
+The clinical evaluators do not know if the candidate is a new graduate or an experienced clinician.

+k) If your organization conducts prior learning assessment:

+i.
 Describe the methodology used to evaluate prior learning.

-The CDHO does not conduct prior learning assessments. ii.
+The CDHO does not conduct prior learning assessments.

+ii.
 Explain how the methodology used to evaluate prior learning is validated, and how often it is validated.

-The CDHO does not conduct prior learning assessments. ii.
+The CDHO does not conduct prior learning assessments.

+iii.
 Explain how work experience is used in the assessment of prior learning.

-The CDHO does not conduct prior learning assessments. ) If your organization administers examinations: .
+The CDHO does not conduct prior learning assessments.

+I) If your organization administers examinations:

+i.
 Describe the exam format, scoring method and number of rewrites permitted.

-The CDHO has a written competency evaluation for those candidates who have been approved by a Panel of the Registration Committee but who are not eligible to write the National Dental Hygiene Cerfication Examination.
+The CDHO has a written competency evaluation for those candidates who have been approved by a Panel of the Registration Committee but who are not eligible to write the National Dental Hygiene Certification Examination.

 The evaluation (examination) format consists of case studies followed by multiple choice questions.
 A pass of 66% is required.
-A candidate may attempt the evaluation a maximum of four times. ii.
+A candidate may attempt the evaluation a maximum of four times.

+ii.
 Describe how the exam is tested for validity and reliability.
 If results are below desired levels, describe how you correct the deficiencies.

 The CDHO written competency evaluation is rarely required.
 The evaluation is updated on an as needed basis.
-An external consultant with expertise in the dental hygiene field and familiarilty with examination development would be contracted to update the evaluation.
+An external consultant with expertise in the dental hygiene field and familiarity with examination development would be contracted to update the evaluation.
 The written competency evaluation has not been used since 2007.